-The project will comply with FTA and FRA guidelines for minimizing construction noise and vibration impacts when work is conducted within 1,000 feet of sensitive receptors, which includes the parks, recreation facilities, and open-space resources where uses are noise and vibration sensitive.
-Typical construction practices listed in NV-IAMF#1 include building noise barriers (e.g., temporary walls, piles of excavated materials) between noisy activities and noise-sensitive resources; routing traffic away from residential streets where possible; building walled enclosures around especially noisy activities or around clusters of noisy equipment; combining noisy operations so that they occur in the same period; phasing demolition, earthmoving, and ground-impacting operations such that they do not take place concurrently; and avoiding impact pile driving where possible in vibration-sensitive areas.
-Complying with the FTA and FRA guidelines will minimize temporary construction impacts on noise and vibration sensitive resources; however, there is still the potential for construction noise to affect the users of noise sensitive outdoor facilities near project construction activity.
+The project would comply with FTA and FRA guidelines for minimizing construction noise and vibration impacts when work is conducted within 1,000 feet of sensitive receptors, which includes the parks, recreation facilities, and open-space resources where uses are noise and vibration sensitive.
+Construction practices stipulated by NV-IAMF#1 would include building noise barriers (e.g., temporary walls, piles on excavated materials) between noisy activities and noise-sensitive resources; routing traffic away from residential streets where possible; building walled enclosures around especially noisy activities or around clusters of noisy equipment; combining noisy operations so that they occur in the same period; phasing demolition, earthmoving, and ground-impacting operations such that they do not take place concurrently; and avoiding impact pile driving where possible in vibration-sensitive areas.
+Application of the FTA and FRA guidelines would minimize temporary construction impacts on noise and vibration sensitive resources; however, there is still the potential for construction noise to affect the users of noise sensitive outdoor facilities near HSR construction activity.